pyglet/pyglet/doc/programming_guide/migration.rst

 make heavy use of OpenGL, then all of the caveats that go with modernizing an OpenGL program will apply.

-In addition to changes, pyglet 2.0 also includes quite a few nice improvments.
+In addition to changes, pyglet 2.0 also includes quite a few nice improvements.
 For games, user input has been improved with a new Controller API.
 This is a modern compliment to the Joystick API, specifically for game controllers.
 Internally, a lot of work has been done to improve the platform abstractions.